 At NRDC in New York, she helped to identify anadromous and catadromous species that potentially warranted listing under the ESA.

-Member, Washington State Bar Association, Environmental and Land Use Section
+Executive Committee, Washington State Bar Association's Environmental and Land Use Law Section (2019)

 Member, American Bar Association, Section of Environment, Energy, and Resources